Frijol/climate-change/GLOSSARY.md

 ## step-up
 in electrical transformers, the process of transforming electrical power so that it has higher voltage and lower current, typically for the purpose of transmitting the electrical energy over long distances with minimal power loss

+## swidden
+burning and clearing of forest land for annual cultivation and subsequent fallowing to allow for regeneration (a form of shifting cultivation from indigenous farming) [Hawken, 125][Hawken]

 ## synchronous generator
 An electrical generator of AC power which is synchronized with a standard frequency